pydantic/pydantic/docs/usage/types.md

 ## Standard Library Types

-*pydantic* supports many common types from the python standard library, you need stricter processing see [Strict Types](#strict-types), if you need to constrain the values allowed (eg. require a positive int) see [Constrained Types](#constrained-types).
+*pydantic* supports many common types from the python standard library.
+If you need stricter processing see [Strict Types](#strict-types); if you need to constrain the values allowed (eg. require a positive int) see [Constrained Types](#constrained-types).

 `bool`